Turning Your Photos Into Shareable GIFs Just Got Way Easier

 Still photos are great, but there's no doubt that a GIF is way better for capturing a memorable scene or someone's emotions.
 But until today, creating and sharing GIFs took a varying amount of effort, especially when you wanted to take one of your iPhone 6s Live Photos and turn it into a sharable GIF.

-Thanks to Google's new Motion Stills app, launching today on the App Store, you can turn any Live Photo into an instantly shareable GIF in seconds.
+Thanks to Google's new Motion Stills app, launched yesterday on the App Store, you can turn any Live Photo into an instantly shareable GIF in seconds.

 To take a Live Photo, iPhone 6s owners just snap a photo like normal — as long as the circular icon at the top of the screen is highlighted in yellow (if not, tap to switch it on), the phone will record a couple seconds before and after you tap the shutter button.
 Then, in your Camera Roll, you hold your finger on that photo and it moves like a GIF.